glassleo/Media_Newsom/README.md

 Some screenshots:

-*All of these textures are included in WeakAuras2*
+*All of these bar textures are now included in WeakAuras2 with no need for this addon*

 ![Bar textures in-game screenshot](https://i.imgur.com/2hps5oX.png)